 - 1 pound Basic Cashew Cheese cultured for 12 to 24 hours

 - 1 cup refined coconut oil, warmed or melted

 - ¼ teaspoon salt

-- 2 to 3 tablespoons whole peppercorns or chopped fresh herbs (optional)
+- 2 to 3 tablespoons whole peppercorns or chopped fresh herbs, optional

-- Form the cheese.
-Line two 6-inch cake pans with cheesecloth or plastic wrap.
+- Line two 6-inch cake pans with cheesecloth or plastic wrap.
 If desired, sprinkle half of the peppercorns or fresh herbs evenly in each pan.
 Pour the mixture into the pans and spread it evenly.
 Cover and refrigerate for at least 8 hours, until firm.
 Let sit at room temperature for 1 hour before serving.